mgaitan/moin2git/README.rst

 We will use git to handle the *history*, so don't need files to track revision nor users: just pages.

 For instance,  in the root of our target directory (the git repo) we should get a file ``AlejandroJCura``:

- - 3 revisions (commits), from revisions/00001 until 0003)
+ - 3 revisions (commits), from ``revisions/00000001`` until ``revisions/00000003``
- - the committer name/nickname and email (if available) will parsed from the user file of each revision.
+ - the committer name/nickname and email (if available) will be parsed from the user file of each revision.
 To know who do what revision, we will parse the ``edit-log`` file.
- - The date of each commit will be extracted from the date of each file.
+ - The date of each commit will be extracted from the last-modified date of each revision file.

-We also get a file ``AlejandroJCura/ClassDecó`` [2]_ where, in this case, ``AlejandroJCura/`` is a directory.
+We should also get a file ``AlejandroJCura/ClassDecó`` [2]_ where, in this case, ``AlejandroJCura/`` is a directory.

 What to use
 -------------

 There are many python wrappers for git libraries.
 The most promoted is pygit2_, wich probably is the faster one (because it's based on libgit2_ library).
-However, I choose GitPython_ for Waliki_ because it has a higher level API and a pretty useful fallback to git's executables (wrappers via subprocess) for the deep and obscure corners.
+However, I choose GitPython_ for Waliki_ because it has a higher level API and a pretty useful fallback to git's executables (wrappers via subprocess) for the those deep and obscure corners.